Trialis/Pokecord-Selfbot/README.md

 ![language](https://img.shields.io/badge/LANGUAGE-JAVASCRIPT-yellow.svg?style=for-the-badge)
 ![license](https://img.shields.io/badge/License-GPL%20V3-green.svg?style=for-the-badge)
 ### Automatically catch Pokecord's Pokemon!
-Pokecord Selfbot is a program created by DankDominick (Dominick#2312) made to automatically identify and catch Pokemon spawned by the Discord Pokecord bot.
+Pokecord Selfbot is a program created by the Trialis team made to automatically identify and catch Pokemon spawned by the Discord Pokecord bot.

 **The Newest Version** is **1.0** as of **12/22/18**.
 ## News